bohaoist/OxSocket/README.md

 ## What is lib0xSocket ?
-A object abstraction layer for networking communications calls in C++
+A C++ object abstraction layer for TCP, UDP and UNIX Socket communications

 It makes Socket Communication as easy as this: